 - Formal reporting to parents three times a year either in the form of a written report or a parent consultation evening where parents' make an appointment to meet with their children's teachers and discuss their progress.
-A target sheet specific to the child's next - School website and year group pages inform parents what has been happening in the wider curriculum. - Fortnightly Newsletters from the Headteacher - Termly Curriculum Newsletters sent to parents and posted on the school website - Start of year Curriculum meetings.
+A target sheet specific to the child's next steps in learning is shared twice yearly and is part of the parent's eve conversation. - School website and year group pages inform parents what has been happening in the wider curriculum. - Fortnightly Newsletters from the Headteacher. - Termly Curriculum Newsletters sent to parents and posted on the school website - Start of year Curriculum meetings.